-Second, the firing player determines all applicable attack DMs and sums them to create one specific DM which he will use.
+Second, the firing player determines all applicable attack DMs (such as gunnery programs) and sums them to create one specific DM which he will use.
 Because of differences in ships, he may create one DM for each ship involved.
 Most attack DMs are the result of computer programs, but some may be forced by ship damage.

-Third, the target player determines all applicable defense DMs and sums them to create a single defense DM to be used against the enemy fire.
+Third, the target player determines all applicable defense DMs (such as maneuver/evade programs) and sums them to create a single defense DM to be used against the enemy fire.
 Defense DMs result from such circumstances as obscuring sand, range, or defensive programs.